digital-ai/release-integration-sdk-workshop/part-1/lab-3-oidc-setup.md

 Open the `digitalai/dai-release/ns-yourname/20221031-131244/kubernetes/dai-release_cr.yaml`.

-For your path: check your installation log in the line For current process files will be generated in the: digitalai/dai-release/ns-yourname/20221031-131244/kubernetes.
+For your path: check the installation log of the upgrade you did in lab-2.

 Find the `oidc` section.
 It should look like this: